Warrap (state): History

+The state was first established in 2005 following the signing of the Comprehensive Peace Agreement between the Sudan People's Liberation Movement (SPLM) led by Dr. John Garang de Mabior and the Government of Sudan under the leadership of president Omar Hassan El Bashir.
+It subsequently became part of South Sudan after a successful secession from Sudan on 9 July 2011.

 In 2015, a presidential decree established a new system of 28 states, replacing the previously established 10.
 Warrap State was replaced by the states of Twic, Gogrial and Tonj.
 Warrap State was re-established by a peace agreement signed on 22 February 2020.